 If all of the interpersonal and financial dynamics go well, however, now there are institutional planning and zoning hurdles to be overcome.

-Now suddenly, in addition to convincing bankers and insurance agents, you have to convince potential neighbors that this is an innocuous grouping of compatible people and that the development won't hurt their property values.
+Now suddenly, in addition to convincing bankers and insurance agents, you have to enter into the political realm of zoning compliance or rezoning.
+This would entail convincing potential neighbors that this is an innocuous grouping of compatible people and that the development won't hurt their property values.

 Yes, it's a little countercultural, but it's not menacing to the rest of us in any way.